What is a user certificate?

-In general, a user certificate is an electronic document that binds the public key of a person to his/her identity, using the digital signature of the certificate issuer.
-Upon registration with Tresorit, the registration server issues a certificate for the user.
+In general, a user certificate is an electronic document that binds the public key of a person to their identity, using the digital signature of the certificate issuer.
+When you sign up for Tresorit, our server issues a certificate for the user.
 This is true even if the user already has a certificate signed by another issuer, as, for maximum security, Tresorit does not fully trust any other certificate issuer.
 The certificate issued by Tresorit follows the X.509 certificate format, but is useful only for Tresorit.
-If the user deletes his/her Tresorit account, the corresponding certificate gets revoked.
+If the user deletes their Tresorit account, the corresponding certificate gets revoked.

 Symmetric key is a concept in symmetric-key cryptography, where the user has only a symmetric key that is used for both encryption and decryption.
 In fact, the key used for decryption might be different from the key used for encryption, but, as opposed to public-private key pairs, the transformation between the former two is simple.
 Therefore, the symmetric key has to be kept secret.
-Compared to public-private key pairs, encryption with symmetric keys is computationally faster while providing the same level of security, but performing secret communication using symmetric keys is more problematic as sharing the symmetric key between the communicating parties in advance the communication can be troublesome.
+Compared to public-private key pairs, encryption with symmetric keys is computationally faster while providing the same level of security.
+However, performing secret communication using symmetric keys is more problematic, since sharing the symmetric key between the communicating parties before the communication can be troublesome.
 In Tresorit, we apply symmetric keys and the AES-256 encryption algorithm to encrypt data uploaded to the cloud.

 Encryption is a mathematical operation that involves applying an encryption key to a so called plaintext using an encryption algorithm.
 Encryption turns the plaintext into a ciphertext, which, for those who do not know the decryption key, appears to be as a collection of random bytes.
 In other words, without the knowledge of the decryption key, the plaintext cannot be effectively recovered from the ciphertext.
 Decryption is the inverse operation of encryption.
 During decryption, the decryption key is applied to the ciphertext and the result is the plaintext.
 The two types of encryption and decryption involve symmetric keys or public-private key pairs.
 Algorithms applied by Tresorit are AES-256 for symmetric-key encryption and RSA for public-key encryption.

 X.509 is an ITU-T standard for specifying the format of public key certificates and certificate revocation lists, among others.
-For the detailed specification of X.509, we refer you to the X.509 Recommendation website: www.itu.int/rec/T-REC-X.509/en.
+For the detailed specification of X.509, visit the X.509 Recommendation website: www.itu.int/rec/T-REC-X.509/en.

 Certificates have an expiration date beyond which they have to be revoked.
 The same has to happen to a certificate if its corresponding private key gets compromised.
-Revocation basically means that the expired certificate gets on revocation list containing certificates that must not be relied upon anymore.
+Revocation basically means that the expired certificate gets included in the revocation list containing certificates that must not be relied upon anymore.
 In order to ensure authenticity, certificate revocation lists are digitally signed by the issuing certificate authority.